Shadow Cloud Gaming Review

 The six data centers available are doing a lot of work.
 Thankfully, centers are smartly placed throughout the U.S. to provide a lot of coverage, with a few European countries getting a taste, as well.
 However, there’s no denying the potential limitations of trying to accommodate so many users with so few data centers.

 Cloud gaming still has a few years until it’s everything that it’s currently promised to be.
-However, Shadow gets a lot closer to its promises than the competition.
+However, Shadow gets a lot closer to its promises than the competition (read our Shadow vs GeForce Now piece).
 Although the occasional stuttering may be too much for competitive gaming, all other genres work flawlessly.
 Shadow is the quintessential cloud gaming experience.

 Do you plan on trying out Shadow?
 Let us know about your experience in the comments below.
 As always, thanks for reading.